dylanjbarth/csi/notes/fastai/chapter2.md

 - objective: drive sales, data: what users have bought in the past, levers: what products we show/highlight to users, model the chances that users buy something based on whether or not you show it to them.

-Create an image recognition model using data you curate, and deploy it on the web.
+TODO Create an image recognition model using data you curate, and deploy it on the web.

 What is DataLoaders?

 - a class exported by the fastai package that wraps DataLoader classes (compatible with Pytorch dataloader) which gives you all kinds of helpers to load data, turn it into a test, train, validation sets.